markozeman/SSE/README.md

 # Searchable Symmetric Encryption with order preservation

+### N.B.
+* `pip install -r requirements.txt`
+* `DemoCodes/FreshCopy` has been created by following the steps already.
+* main00, main01, ... etc has been created by following the codes given in the steps.
+* `DemoCodes/ExampleTestSSE` is an example of simulation

 ### _About_
 Searchable Symmetric Encryption enables search over encrypted data.
 Order preservation gives us possibility to search over encrypted data not only by exact match but also with operators like < and >.